 Ask about markdowns.
 Talk to your store’s department managers in meat, dairy, seafood and baked goods to find out if there is a time of day that unsold products are marked down.

 Buy store brands.
-Store brands of canned vegetables, cat food, paper products and many others items often are the same products sold under brand names.
+Store brands of canned vegetables, cat food, paper products and many other items often are the same products sold under brand names.
 It’s unlikely that you’ll notice any difference in taste in one brand of beans over another.

 If you want to save even more, add coupons to this mix.
 Check out the advice from our Coupon Insider.